iamrachit/Practice-Python/README.md

 **Website link -  https://www.python.org/**

-**Know about the latest version being used -  https://pythonclock.org/**
+**Know about the latest version of python being used -  https://pythonclock.org/**